Free Consultation: (914) 810-0510Tap to Call This Lawyer

 - Current

-Michael J. McConnell is an attorney and owner of the Law Office of Michael J. McConnell, which represents people who have been injured.
-Key practice areas include: Personal Injury, Workers' Compensation, Car Accidents, Pedestrian Accidents, Bicycle Accidents, Survivors of Sexual Abuse, and Negligent Security for Victims of Violent Crime.
-The Law Office of Michael J. McConnell serves the following areas: Westchester County (Yonkers, White Plains, Mount Vernon, New Rochelle, & more); NYC (the Bronx, Manhattan, Queens, Brooklyn, & Staten Island), and Rockland County.
+Michael J. McConnell is an attorney and owner of the Law Office of Michael J. McConnell.
+Key practice areas include: Criminal Defense, Personal Injury, & Workers’ Compensation.
+The Law Office of Michael J. McConnell serves the following areas: Westchester County (Yonkers, White Plains, Mount Vernon, New Rochelle, & more); NYC (the Bronx, Manhattan, Queens, Brooklyn, & Staten Island), Rockland County, and Long Island.
 The office is located in Ardsley, NY very close to Yonkers and White Plains.
 Plenty of free parking on site.
 Free consultations offered to all potential clients, which can be done by phone, by video, or in person at a time that is convenient for you including nights and weekends.
 Michael J. McConnell works on a contingency fee basis for all personal injury and workers' compensation cases, so there is no fee unless we win.

 Education